DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Looking at her again, the guard by name Fairin, looked fairly young.
 Most likely around mid twenties.

 "Both of you are here.
-Just right."
+Good."

 Fairin noticed Rinne besides a bed.
 Together with her cold gray eyes, her face looked like that of beautifully carved sculpture.